Tomasz-Kluczkowski/d2r_multibox/README.md

 ## Required software installations:

-- You need to install AutoIt (I used v3.3.14.3 at the time): https://www.autoitscript.com/site/autoit/downloads/.
+- You need to install AutoIt (I used v3.3.14.3 at the time and installed it to default folder ProgramFiles(x86)\AutoIt3): https://www.autoitscript.com/site/autoit/downloads/.
 - You need to have working powershell on your machine (I used 7.3 at the time): https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3.